 Manuscripts should be be submitted online through our Scholar One System.
 For full Scholar One Instructions click here.
 Once you have prepared your manuscript according to the instructions please visit the online submission website.

-Contributions should be between 7,000 and 8,000 words.
+Contributions should be between 7,000 and 8,000 words (this includes the references list at the end).
 Any Greek should be in a Unicode font, preferably Porson, and in 12 pt.
 Transliterated Greek should only be used for words and phrases that are well established in English.
 Greek names and places should be Latinised as in OCD3: Socrates, Cyzicus.